 This is a subject I recently highlighted in my last post Take Time Out!
 I cannot stress enough to you just how vital it is for you to rest.
 TAKE A NAP!
 I am so serious…the human race has the tendency to behave erratically when they are tired.
+Especially if they are overwhelmed with pain!
 Ever been really hacked off about something, but found that same thing didn’t bother you much once slept on it?
 That’s because sleeping/resting can act as a natural reset button for your brain.
 Lack of rest can cause us to judge things irrationally.
 Take a rest and see how you feel when you get up.
 It won’t solve all of your problems, but it’ll clear your mind.
 Having a clear mind will help you with the next step.

 4) Surround Yourself With Optimism: